 Please note that the advice in this letter is given in good faith on the basis of the information available at the present time.
 The advice may be subject to revision following further examination or consultation, or where additional information comes to light, and is therefore not binding on any future recommendation which may be made to the Council or any formal decision by the Council.

 Response prepared by: Date:

 C. Burns 19.08.2021

 Development Management - Planning Officer

-Para and a shadrad har

 Response checked by: Date:

-N.J.
-Hayhurst 20/08/2021

-Head of Planning & Place